Belarus: Alexander Lukashenko sworn in as president, state media reports | DW | 23.09.2020

 The inauguration took place in secret and with no prior announcement.
 Hundreds of top government officials were reportedly present for the ceremony held in the capital, Minsk.

+During the ceremony, state media reported that Lukashenko swore to "serve the people of the Republic of Belarus, respect and protect rights and freedoms of people and citizens," before being handed the ID card of the president of Belarus by the country's election commissioner.

 The ceremony would normally have been publicized in advance as a major state occasion.
-However, Lukashenko's disputed election victory on August 9th has unleashed weeks of mass protest across Belarus.
+However, Lukashenko's disputed election victory on August 9 unleashed weeks of mass protest across Belarus.

-Lukashenko has been in power for 26 years, and the opposition says the election was rigged.
-Much of the international community has also rejected Lukashenko's claim that he won the election with 80% of the vote.
+Lukashenko has been in power for 26 years.
+The opposition says the recent election was rigged.
+Much of the international community also rejected Lukashenko's claim that he won the election with 80% of the vote.

+Last month, the EU said the election was "neither free or fair."

+Belarusian authorities have responded to the demonstrations with violent crackdowns and mass arrests.
+Many top opposition figures have been exiled or detained.

 wmr/rt (AFP, dpa, Reuters)